-7. The objectives of the discipline 7.1 The general objective of the The purpose of the course is subject - Study of mechanical quantity adjustment systems for motion control. - The dynamic models of the electric d.c. servomotors are presented. and that. constructive, functional aspects - Control structures and design techniques for speed and position control systems.
+7.1 The general objective of the The purpose of the course is subject - Study of mechanical quantity adjustment systems for motion control.
+5 - The dynamic models of the electric d.c. servomotors are presented. and that. constructive, functional aspects - Control structures and design techniques for speed and position control systems.
 7.2 Specific objectives - Presentation of some calculation methods, in a unitary framework, which are necessary to solve the problems in classical or modern electrical engineering. - Greater emphasis was placed on practical applications, the course containing examples of calculation. - The seminar familiarizes students with theoretical aspects regarding the operation of servosystems